 So, first upgrade your aging, less efficient boiler to a post-modern, high-mass, delta-t ecm distribution appliance, such as ours.

 Second, let’s “lower the floor” by changing your fuel oil buying habits!
 The “dirty little secret” is that you have options, many options.
 You don’t just keep buying from “Good Old Joe” because he’s nice and “takes good care of me”.
 Or pick an oil dealer out of the phone book, your neighbor recommends, or whatever.
-Unlike automobile “gas station hopping” the oil dealers have a back door pricing system too, called Consumer Fuel Oil Co-Operatives.
-These typically non-profits aggregate fuel demands of their memberships and solicit seasonal quotations for heating fuel.
-To give a comparison, we and our participating customers have realized a 25 to 40% reduction over retail pricing in our area (S.W.N.H.) throughout this 2019-2020 Heating Season, for a $25 Annual Fee!
-Smarten up!
+Not unlike automobile “gas station hopping” the oil dealers have a back door pricing system too, called Consumer Fuel Oil Co-Operatives.
+They typically aggregate fuel demands of their memberships and solicit seasonal quotations for heating fuel.
+To give a comparison, we and our participating customers have realized a 25 to 40% reduction over retail pricing in our area (N.H.) throughout this 2019-2020 Heating Season, for a $25 Annual Fee!
+Smarten up folks!

 Now, let’s dispel the notion that natural gas fuel is cheaper than oil, using our one-two strategy as detailed above.

 All heating fuels are rated by their “Cost Per Million BTU” as displayed in the NH Climate Audit Heating Cost Calculator, our personal choice of many available.
 We have used this calculator continuously since 2016 during our appliance development.
 In all but one winter cycle oil has been a cheaper heating fuel than natural gas.
 Oil has also eclipsed all other fuels listed for the past two years.
-This apparent discrepancy with natural gas though must be first be explained.
+This apparent natural gas discrepancy with oil must be first be explained.

 Oil and LP (Propane) on the other hand are liquid “delivered” fuels.
 You pay upon delivery and they are dropped into your oil or gas tank or as gas bottles in your yard.
 Similarly with the solid fuels: coal, wood & wood pellets.
 No additional charges apply.
 This distinction is very important.